 All our Undergraduate courses include the opportunity for students to set up their own business or go on a one year placement.
 Past students have gone on to work for companies such as Walt Disney, NBC Discovery UK, Sky, BBC, Warner Bros, Universal Pictures, Vogue, The Daily Telegraph.

-Our journalism courses are ranked in the top 3 in the UK (Guardian University Guide 2020), and our BA (Hons) Journalism course is accredited by the National Council for the Training of Journalists (NCTJ).
+Our BA (Hons) Journalism course is accredited by the National Council for the Training of Journalists (NCTJ) and was awarded the Best Performing Undergraduate Course for 2017–18 and 2018–19 by the NCTJ.
 Students taking this course are automatically entered for the NTCJ Diploma in Journalism examination, and can graduate ready to work as a qualified journalist.

 We've developed teaching and research partnerships with King's College London, Star & Crescent, University of Brighton, Cardiff University, University of Porto, Foundation for Science and Technology, Limerick School of Art and Design, University of Hertfordshire, University of Lincoln, Portsmouth City Council, University of West England and University of South Wales.

 Our School is also active in the Portsmouth community, hosting and working with locally based events including: